nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 1.1 Purpose

-This document is meant for new and current developers of **AniChan**.
-It describes the overall architecture design of **AniChan**, and lays out the current implementation details of our notable features with the rationale and considerations behind each one.
-It is a living document that would continue to be edited and updated with each major release.
-The current edition of this document is intended for the release v2.1.
+This document is for new and current developers of **AniChan**.
+It describes the overall architecture design of **AniChan** and lays out the current implementation details of our notable features with the rationale and considerations behind each one.
+It is a living document that will continue to be edited and updated with each major release.
+The current edition of this document is intended for the `v2.1` release.

 ### 1.2 Using this Guide

 Along the way you might encounter several icons.
-These icons can help provide several types of information that may be useful to you.
+These icons will provide you with different types of information that you may find useful.

 > :bulb: Take note when you see this icon, as it might tell you something important.

 > :memo: This icon represents a friendly tip that might be useful when using our application.

-Lastly, text that are blue like this [example](#12-using-this-guide), are clickable links that will bring you to the relevant part of this developer guide.
+Lastly, text that is blue like this [example](#12-using-this-guide), are clickable links that will bring you to the relevant part of this developer guide.

 <br/>